TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Policy.md

 All external correspondence shall be sent with courtesy copies (CC) to the ticketing system inbox that allows for automated association to the ticket in the subject line.
 All correspondence with Emergency priority shall be sent with CC to sender's manager and the recipients manager, when possible.

 Recipients are expected to acknowledge the receipt of notification emails following the same timeline above.
 If an acknowledgement is not received, the Incident Responder shall begin the notification process again seeking acknowledgement through another means of communication, like email or phone.
 Further lack of response shall result in escalating the ticket to a higher authority.
 The notification process shall be repeated until acknowledgement is received or if the ticket runs its course to complete recovery.

+## Investigation

+### Computer Forensics
+Computer forensics is the application of science to the identification, collection, examination, and analysis of data while preserving the integrity of the information and maintaining a strict chain of custody.

+Many forensics collection and analysis tasks are similar to or overlap with other incident analysis activities, which are generally more focused on gaining a technical understanding of the incident.
+When these information gathering and analysis activities are performed for forensics purposes, the forensic activities focus on processing and preserving the authenticity and integrity of the data in a manner that ensures the evidence is admissible in a court of law.

+It is generally desirable to acquire evidence from a system of interest as soon as one suspects that an incident may have occurred - even more so when legal action is required suspected.
+In such cases, it is essential to isolate the affected system from the network and acquire a snapshot before Incident Responders, system administrators, and others begin investigating, which will alter the state of the machine during the investigation (and therefore make all evidence questionable or inadmissable).

+Forensic approaches include:
+- Immediate memory capture and artifact collection with a minimal impact to evidence
+- Booting into a forensic environment
+- Acquiring a copy of associated virtual disks

+Proper chain of custody, media write-protection, and immediate hash generation of evidence are among the most critical components of forensics intended for use in court.
+Further details in forensics processes are beyond the scope of this document.

+### Malware Analysis
+Malware analysis, when necessary, shall be conducted on system isolated from all business systems and networks.

+Incident Responders may study the behavior of malware by analyzing it actively by means of executing the malware and monitoring it during execution.
+Such active approaches are best performed on malware test systems instead of production hosts to minimize possible damage caused by allowing the malware to execute.
+Ideal active approaches involve an Incident Responder acquiring a malware sample from an infected host and placing the malware on an isolated test system.
+Test systems are to be maintained virtually to allow instantaneous restoration to a known-good state through snapshots or similar features.

+The test system shall:
+- include up-to-date tools for identifying and monitoring software
+- maintain an elevated logging level, at debug level when necessary.
+- include immediate log forwarding to reduce potential of losing visibility when malware cleans up its own tracks by means of log and data destruction or altering

+Malware test systems are helpful not only for analyzing current malware threats without the risk of inadvertently causing additional damage to the organization, but also for training staff in malware incident handling.

 ### Escalation